analogdevicesinc/codefusion-studio/docs/user-guide/tools/config-tool/clock-config.md

 Clicking **back** will take you back to the list.

 !!! note
-    Some clock settings such as external input and output will require a corresponding pin to be configured via the [Pin Config](./pin-config.md) tool before it can be enabled here.
+    Some clock settings, such as external input and output, require a corresponding pin to be configured in the [Pin Config](./pin-config.md) tool before it can be enabled.

 ### Errors

 Errors that cause nodes to display in red and indicate an error that needs to be resolved:

 * **A frequency out of range:** The error indicates whether the frequency is above or below the limits of operability of the peripheral.

 * **Unconfigured value:** This error indicates a required setting has not been specified:

       * Unspecified frequency at a pin input
       * Pin mux is not set to direct the clock signal to the peripheral